 All Peace and Conflict Studies minors will complete at least two courses (in addition to Introduction to Peace and Conflict Studies) that are specifically designated as Swarthmore PEAC courses.
 (Off campus study courses are not eligible to meet this requirement.)
 We encourage students to take courses taught by different faculty members in order to broaden their exposure to the field.

-Normally, the student who applies for a minor in Peace and Conflict Studies will have completed (or be in the process of completing) the introductory course and one other eligible course in Peace and Conflict studies.
+Normally, the student who applies for a minor in Peace and Conflict Studies will have completed (or be in the process of completing) the introductory course and one other PEAC-designated or eligible course.
+An "eligible" course is offered in another deaprtment or program but can be counted toward a minor in Peace and Conflict Studies.
+A list of eligible courses is available on the program's website.

 Students with any major in the Honors Program may choose an Honors minor in Peace and Conflict Studies.
 Honors minors will fulfill the same requirements as course minors but must establish one two-credit honors preparations for external examination at the end of the senior year.
 A standard Honors minor preparation will consist of a seminar or a combination of two courses.